-In this article, I will share some essential ideas on the fantasy book cover design and comment on what is vital for every subgenre.
-You’ll also see great examples of illustrated and custom covers to better understand what I mean.
+This article will share some essential ideas on the fantasy book cover design and comment on what is vital for every subgenre.
+You’ll also see great examples of illustrated and custom covers to understand better what I mean.

 And before we start, here’s a little disclaimer:

-All the covers displayed in this article are designed by MiblArt.
+MiblArt designed all the covers displayed in this article.

 Fantasy book cover design tips

 Fantasy is a genre where you can implement all extraordinary ideas in book cover design.
-It opens ample space for creativity, although some particular features make the fantasy book cover design different from covers in other genres.
+Although some features make the fantasy book cover design different from covers in other genres, it opens ample space for creativity.

 What are these elements?

 Three pillars of book cover design are typography, color scheme, and the choice of images.
 Before we start learning them in more detail, it’s crucial to keep in mind the format – print or electronic.
 You may use the same design for both these covers.
-Yet, you may recall the subtle differences of ebook cover design in the blog post – Ebook Cover Design Guide: Simple Steps to Make It Eye-Catching.
+Yet, you may recall the subtle differences in ebook cover design in the blog post – Ebook Cover Design Guide: Tips and Examples.

 Well, let’s begin.

-What is more, the size and color of typography accounts for the overall design.
+What is more, the size and color of typography account for the overall design?
 You may use the upper and lower case or capitalization.
 The color of the title should match or contrast the entire palette.